 Partnering with Neurology, Behavioral Health, Pain Management, and Rehabilitation, we offer outpatient services at Mount Sinai West, Mount Sinai Union Square, and The Mount Sinai Hospital to treat chronic pain, psychiatric, and movement disorders.
 We offer deep minimally invasive surgery at Mount Sinai West and Mount Sinai Kravis Children’s Hospital for pediatric cases.

-Our research efforts focus on the basic mechanisms, cost-efficacy and quality of life issues, biomarkers of patient selection and response, and development of new intellectual property in the field.
+Our research efforts, along with the Nash Family Center for Advanced Circuit Therapeutics focus on the basic mechanisms, cost-efficacy and quality of life issues, biomarkers of patient selection and response, and development of new intellectual property in the field.

 In addition to surgical treatment, we offer social support, physical therapy recommendations, speech therapy recommendations, and continuing education in the form of patient events and support groups.

 We also provide several specialty programs: the Neuromodulation Wellness Program, Deep Brain Stimulation (DBS) Volunteer Patient Ambassador Program, DBS Second Opinion and Correction Assessment Clinic, and the Movement Disorders Partnership.